ml-jku/blog-post-performer/index.md

 - The **approximation of the original softmax attention** and the subsequent **preservation of the intruiging properties of the original attention mechanism** is achieved via the normalization $$\widehat{\boldsymbol{D}}^{-1}$$ and the introduction of a kernel function, see Eq. \eqref{eq:kernel_function}.
 It is interesting to note that the softmax function of the original attention mechanism can only be approximated in expectation.
-In the Performer, both having the approximation based on only a view samples and setting $$f(\cdot)$$ to ReLU does not comply with a proper approximation of the softmax function.
+In the Performer, both having the approximation based on only a few samples and setting $$f(\cdot)$$ to ReLU does not comply with a proper approximation of the softmax function.
 However, this setting is reported to work best in the Performer paper.

 ---